 Prepare your house for the snow season by running hot water through pipes often.
 There may be bathrooms you don’t use as often.
 Make a point to run the shower and skin to keep them warm and functioning properly.
 Even allowing a slow drip in those bathrooms can keep pipes from freezing.
 The amount of water wasted is small in comparison to the potential damage of a burst water pipe.

-If a pipe does burst in your house, know where the water valves are located.
+If a pipe does burst in your house, it’s important to know where the water valves are located.
 The quicker you can shut off the water, the less damage you can expect.
 Here are some things you can do in the event that you experience a burst pipe.

 - Turn off the water

 - Locate the source of the burst pipe

 - Clear the area of valuables, furniture, rugs, electronics, and carpet (if possible)

 - Dry the area as best as you can